duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 Teachers explain a simple algorithmic inaccuracy due to unfair/unrepresentative data example.

 University of Washington wanted to create an image classifier that can identify wolves from huskies correctly.
-The AI systems were fed images and learned how to classify through ML (Medium).
+The AI systems were fed images to learn from.
 However, some photos of huskies are incorrectly categorized by the system as wolves.
-It turns out that the system was learning from the images (the data fed to it) that wolves are often found in images that had snowy backgrounds.
-So the system turned out to be simplying identifying if images had snow in the background (Besse et al.).
+It turns out that the system was learning from the images that wolves are often found in images that had snowy backgrounds.
+So the system turned out to be simplying identifying if images had snow in the background (Medium).

 When there was a wolf in an image with no snow in the background, it would be categorized as a husky.
 If there was a husky with a snowy background, it would be categorized as a wolf (Ribeiro et al.).